 Minimum Wage

 The minimum wage in the Republic of Congo is set by law at 120,000 Central African Francs (183 EUR) per worker per month.[1]
-The minimum wage for the private sector is above the poverty line, with rights such as paid holidays and maternity leave ensured.
+The value has been the same since 2015. and despite the minimum wage for the private sector being above the poverty line, with rights such as paid holidays and maternity leave ensured.
 However, no official minimum wage exists in the agricultural or informal sectors, leaving the most vulnerable for underpayment without legal recourse.
 NGOs reported violations of wage, hour, or overtime laws were common in fishing, logging, quarries, and private construction sites.[2]

 During the COVID-19 pandemic the number of informal workers rose from previous years.
 There were no existing credible data from the government, but international organisations estimated that approximately 65% of the workforce, overwhelmingly female, worked in the informal sector.
 According to the law, workers in the informal sector and part-time workers are covered by wage, hour, and OSH laws and inspections.
 The government, however, did not provide adequate social protections for workers in the informal economy.